AmadeusRelay/AmadeusRelayFrontend/README.md

 ```
 and with a simple division of the maximum amounts of tokens, you can obtain the practiced price.

 At this moment, you already know how to get which coins can be traded and the related price.
-This is the beginning to be able to mount an order.
 On the next step, you'll see how to assemble the order, but still without the fee information.

 #### STEP 2: Mount the order

 As has already been said, 0xOrderBuilder.js facilitates the assembly of the order.
 However, if you do not want to use it, you must know how to specify the fields of your order.
 The fields are:

-* "exchangeContractAddress": The address of the 0x protocol exchange smart contract, based on your ethereum network.
+* "exchangeContractAddress": The address of the 0x protocol exchange smart contract, based on your ethereum network
 * "maker": yours eth wallet address
 * "taker": "0x0000000000000000000000000000000000000000" or Amadeus Relay address
 * "makerTokenAddress": the token address you wish to sell
 * "takerTokenAddress": the token address you wish to buy
 * "makerTokenAmount": the amount you wish to sell (in base units, e.g.: 1 ZRX => new BigNumber(1000000000000000000));
-* "takerTokenAmount": the amount you wish to buy (in base units, e.g.: 1 ZRX => new BigNumber(1000000000000000000));,
+* "takerTokenAmount": the amount you wish to buy (in base units, e.g.: 1 ZRX => new BigNumber(1000000000000000000));
-* "expirationUnixTimestampSec": order expiration,
+* "expirationUnixTimestampSec": order expiration
 * "salt": randomic number, that can be generate by calling 0x.js method generatePseudoRandomSalt

-and with them, you can get the order fee, as we'll see in the next step.
+and with them, you can get the order fee, as we'll see further.

 #### STEP 3: POST fees